 -Your pet is behaving unusually such as depressed, unable to rise or stumbling.

-What should I expect if I have to go to Family Animal Hospital with my sick pet?
+What should I expect if I have to go to Family Animal Hospital?

 We are currently offering curbside service only.
 Call for an appointment.
 When you enter the parking lot call us to let us know you arrived.
 A nurse will collect all the information about your pet and give you an estimate over the phone.
 A nurse will come to your vehicle to collect your pet.
 Do not be alarmed if they are wearing masks or gloves.
 The pet will be treated with the agreed-on plan.
 Instructions for medications and payments will be taken over the phone.
 Finally, your pet and their medications will be brought to your vehicle.

 What if my pet's vaccines or heartworm medications are due?

 Self-quarantine and social distancing will likely keep your pet safe from diseases that your routine pet vaccines protect your pet from.
 Also keeping your pet from interacting with wildlife during this time will help prevent diseases your pet may contract if falling behind on vaccines.
 Please keep heartworm and flea protection up to date for your pet.
 Call us to pick up these items from our curbside service if you are out of these items.
 So if you fall behind on vaccines and can keep your pet home please know that likely you will be safe until the public is released to venture out again.
 For pets that must travel arrangements can be made for vaccinations.

 I want a new pet or I am considering foster?